Khaddyy/POWER-BI/Contoso DW Sales Exploration README.md

 2. Contoso Noth America has the least amount(by entity name).
 3. Home appliaces has the most sold product according to budget.
 4. In year 2018, home appliances was the most sold product by product category.
-5. Also in year 2018, Contoso Catalog and Contoso North America stores had equal sales amount.